Jump Out

 Jump Out is the second studio album by the American rapper OsamaSon, released on January 24, 2025, through Atlantic Records and Motion Music.
-Going through numerous revisions due to constant leaking, it was primarily produced by OK with contributions from a variety of record producers, including OsamaSon himself.
+Going through numerous revisions due to constant leaking, it was primarily produced by OK with contributions from a variety of record producers, including Gyro, Legiiion, Warren Hunter, Skai, Jay Trench, rokonthetrack and OsamaSon himself.
 Jump Out is a rage album characterized by saturated vocal performances and distorted production utilizing synthesizers and 808 drums.
 Its lyrical content departed from the drug-heavy themes of his previous work, instead favoring themes of money, fashion, women, and weapons.

 Jump Out was supported by its lead single, "The Whole World Is Free"; plans of a rollout for the album were aborted after it was leaked and subsequently released weeks ahead of schedule.
 It received critical acclaim, with reviewers praising it for being a creative and boundary-pushing release.
 It was OsamaSon's first album that appeared on the Billboard 200, peaking at number 151.
 An accompanying tour began in March 2025.